top of page

 The success of treatment often depends more on the patient’s experience than the diagnosis itself.

-Adherence.
-Recovery.
-Function.
-All are shaped by illness—not just disease.
+Adherence, recovery, and function are all shaped by illness—not just disease.

 Reintegrating the System